iZyCorp/Call-of-Duty-Java-API/README.md

 <p style="text-align: justify">
 Moon API is an abstract layer API used to retrieve and manage data from official Call of Duty API.
-Please consider this as an unfinished project, as it is still in development.
+Please consider this as an unfinished project, as it is still under development.

 Moon API isn't only a wrapper for the official API, it will also provide some useful tools to manage data.
 This will be the official API for the Moon Project which is coming soon.